ehsanmanafi/Log-Perfomance_Monitoring/README.md

 ## Installation Procedure:
 1. Check for the availability of 2020,9200, ports
-2. Run Fluent-bit By introduced Command("01-Fluent-bit Config" Folder)
+2. Run Fluent-bit By Command in "01-Fluent-bit Config" Folder
-3. Run ElasticAPM and ElasticSearach and ElasticKibana with introduced commands in there folders.
+3. Run ElasticAPM and ElasticSearach and ElasticKibana by their commands in "02- Elastic Stack Config" folder.
 4. run kafka and zookeeper with docker compose file in "03- Kafka Docker Composer" folder
 4. Download and run Log Generator App(04- LogGenerator-SpringBoot-MySQL)
 5. Download and run a sample collector for kafka (05- Collector-SpringBoot-MongoDB)